-Initially only one attraction was installed on the floor, Ghost Hunters (localised and adapted under the name of Ghost Hunt); this number would later increase to three with the additions of the small House of Grandish 3D sound room attraction developed by Human in late 1996 and the Power Sled simulator after 1997.
+Initially, only one attraction was installed on the floor within the park's opening: Ghost Hunters (localised and adapted under the name of Ghost Hunt).
+This number would later increase to three with the additions of the small House of Grandish 3D sound room attraction developed by Human in late 1996 and the Power Sled simulator after 1997.

 |The final floor, Sports Arena, housed over 90 sports games.
 These included Sega-made examples such as Virtua Striker and Sega Bass Fishing, as well as the more unconventional SegaSonic the Hedgehog and Sonic the Fighters cabinets at one stage.
 On opening day, Virtua Fighter 3's official UK launch occurred on the level.

 The floor housed two attractions, Mad Bazooka and a pair of AS-1 motion simulators.
-The former was closed and removed around 1998; the Sega Shop, originally located to the left of the exit escalator, latterly moved upstairs to the space the attraction likely once occupied.
+Mad Bazooka was closed and removed around 1998, and it is possible that the Sega Shop (which moved space to this floor from the exit escalator at around the same time) used the area it occupied and other parts instead.

 - Main article: SegaWorld London/History.